 - Green Beans

 What produce is in season in the winter?
 Winter has less variety compared to summer, but there are still lots of vegetables you can find in-season.
 Root vegetables, cruciferous veggies, and hearty greens are readily available despite cold temperatures.
 You’ll also see lots of citrus fruits coming in from Southern states.

 - Brussels Sprouts

-Now that you know what produce is in season, it’s easier to start buying and cooking seasonal vegetables and taking advantage of all the great benefits of eating in season.
-Fresh, flavorful, healthy, and affordable produce–what could be better?!
+Now that you know what produce is in season right now, it’s easier to start buying and cooking seasonal fruits and vegetables, so you can take advantage of all the great benefits of eating with the seasons.
+Fresh, flavorful, healthy, and affordable produce–what could be better?

 Get to know your veggies, the best ways to cook them, and other useful kitchen skills to step up your cooking game!